 In a nutshell, if you need to analyze commercial truck behavior, you should always use navigation-GPS data.
 If you want to analyze personal travel, you should almost always use LBS with Pass-through.
 However, there are a few small exceptions, as discussed in the detailed explanation below.

 We try to keep StreetLight InSight as flexible as possible and to allow to maximum flexibility in data sources.
 While StreetLight InSight will automatically populate the data source field based on the other criteria you select when creating your Project, you can override this selection and choose your data source for most Projects.

-Keep in mind that if you want to run a Project twice - for example, once with navigation-GPS for commercial vehicle analytics and once LBS for personal travel, that’s usually fine with us.
+Keep in mind that if you want to run a Project twice - for example, once with navigation-GPS for commercial vehicle analytics and once LBS with Pass-through for personal travel, that’s usually fine with us.
 However, StL Index values provided in your Project Metrics will not be directly comparable because our normalization algorithms for navigation-GPS and LBS are different.

 2. Big Data Decision Tree

 Follow this decision tree to choose your data source.

 3. Navigation-GPS Data vs. Location-Based Services Data: A Detailed Breakdown